 He must have quickly discerned the styro’s minimal souvenir value as well, however, because he then seemed to think the better of stuffing it into his single gusset briefcase, instead depositing the covered white cup atop a heaped waste basket just inside Mecca’s doorway.
 Let it be, no longer my problem.
 One last glance inside, and my eyes rather locked momentarily with that black-no-sugar duo, setting aside their Maxim, seemingly reading me for involuntary body language and facial tells, if not coffee cup conservancy after the fact.

 Praise be, his incendiary little ditty was pretty much drowned out by everything else going on along Fillmore Street, and likely remained safely beyond the sensitivities of any transplants from Kabul and Kandahar.
 But that didn’t stop Hashim from rushing out Mecca’s double doors, green apron aflying, to shoo the daft troubacateur away.
-For even as Iraq fizzled some, Afghanistan and the furious Taliban were now Swat Valley surging anew, and who knew who was moling for whom?
 No, this trouble, Mecca Java wasn’t into brewing at all.

 “Sooo,” I winced in the blinding, rump-summer sunlight, all but shouting over the clamor.
-Peel at the seal, scratch the surface—scratching, my curiass—like Tailback said, follow the cull’s lead, let him have his say, hang himself with every word…
+Peel at the seal, scratch the surface—scratching, my curiass—let him have his say, hang himself with every word…

 Speaking of scratching, there was my achin’ lower back again, as if rubbing at it would really ease such a condition.
 Just a chronic holdover from some cold, foggy nights spent coiled up and thrashing behind the wheel, or from all those years running about—a mild case of pervature, arguably deservature of the spine.
 But have an itch, you scratch it, right?
 Sometimes, it’s a bitch.
 I mean this is not my normal S.O.P., not my real M.O. at all.
 “What is it that brings you back to San Francisco?”
-Whoa, lame question—how frickin’ obvious— not very good at this song-and-dance yet, was I?
-About as awkward as an NPR host interviewing a tour-weary rock star.
+Whoa, lame question—not very good at this song-and-dance yet, was I?
 “You know, right about now.”

 “Ah, catch-up time…very well, have to start somewhere, now don’t we…”